 It basically lets you go in a special line at the beginning and end of your cruise.
 We passed by SO many people, and we hardly had to wait at all.

-I was by myself with Oliver and Jack, and I think I would have gone postal had I been in the long line.
+I was by myself with my two kids, and I think I would have gone crazy had I been in the long line.

 It was sold out the first time I looked after we booked our trip, but it was available again shortly before we left, so just keep checking.